 Japan is the land of cherry blossom trees.
 When the cherry blossom season occurs in Tokyo, it is a huge event that is widely celebrated by everyone.
-Hanami is the Japanese name for “flower viewing” and it is traditional to have a large picnic party under the blossoms with friends, family and especially co-workers.
+Hanami is the Japanese name for “flower viewing” and it is traditional to have a large picnic party under the blossoms with friends, family, and especially co-workers.
 There are many varieties of cherry trees (sakura) and some of them have different blooming times.
-The most common type of Sakura trees come from cloned cuttings, which makes about most of the cherry trees in Japan bloom at basically the same time.
+The most common type of Sakura trees comes from cloned cuttings, which (by design) makes most of the cherry trees in Japan bloom at basically the same time.
 The blooming of the cherry trees is closely followed as they start to bloom at the beginning of spring in the south of the country and move up to the north as the temperature rises.

 Tokyo has cherry blossom trees in virtually every park in the city, from the smallest park tucked away in a corner lot in a residential area to the largest parks in the city that might have over a thousand cherry blossom trees.
 Here is a list of Tokyo Area Cherry Blossom Sites.